doocs/leetcode/solution/1000-1099/1099.Two Sum Less Than K/README_EN.md

 **Solution 2: Sorting + Two Pointers**

-Similar to Method 1, we can first sort the array $nums$, and initialize the answer as $-1$.
+Similar to Solution 1, we can first sort the array $nums$, and initialize the answer as $-1$.

 Next, we use two pointers $i$ and $j$ to point to the left and right ends of the array, respectively.
 Each time we judge whether $s = nums[i] + nums[j]$ is less than $k$.
 If it is less than $k$, then we can update the answer, i.e., $ans = \max(ans, s)$, and move $i$ one step to the right, otherwise move $j$ one step to the left.